 Whether you are still only considering transferring to UCSB, or you have already been admitted, there is much you can do now to smooth your transition and maximize your success upon arrival.
-It's very important that you contact our Undergraduate Advisor as early as possible.
-We pride ourselves on being one of the most supportive departments on campus.
-So if you send an unofficial transcript, we can evaluate your work and tell you what you have out of the way, and what you still need to complete.
-Our email address is firstname.lastname@example.org.
+It's very important that you contact our Undergraduate Advisors as early as possible.
+We are here to support you throughout your academic journey, starting with before you arrive to when you're finishing up your degree.
+So if you send in your unofficial transcript, we can evaluate your work and tell you what you have already completed, and what you still need to complete.
+Our email address is email@example.com.

 A brochure that gives a broad overview of the different mathematics majors is available here: